The Santa Cruz County

 the association

-To retrieve the PDF files on this page, you must have Adobe Acrobat or its freely available reader, which is needed to view PDF files.
-Download the EXE file to a directory on your computer then double click on the EXE file to install.
-Forms may be faxed to 475-1126.
+To view/retrieve the PDF files on this page, you need Adobe Acrobat or its freely available reader.
+To install the EXE file, download it to a directory on your computer and then double-click on the EXE file.

 Updated information